Unity-Technologies/com.unity.multiplayer.docs/docs/installation/migratingfromUNet.md

 ## Replace NetworkIdentity with NetworkObject

-UNet’s `NetworkIdentity` is called `NetworkObject` in Netcode for GameObjects and works in a similar way.
+UNet's `NetworkIdentity` is called `NetworkObject` in Netcode for GameObjects and works in a similar way.

 ## Replace UNet NetworkTransform with Netcode NetworkTransform

-UNet’s `NetworkTransform` is also called `NetworkTransform` in Netcode for GameObjects and works in a similar way.
+UNet's `NetworkTransform` is also called `NetworkTransform` in Netcode for GameObjects and works in a similar way.

 `NetworkTransform` doesn't have full feature parity with UNET's `NetworkTransform`.
 It lacks features like position synchronizing for rigid bodies.